ArielH23/stock-persa/README.md

   6) Hit "Conclude sale"
   (All sales made will be saved in the sales history)

-  ABMC and Sales have their checks to avoid incorrectly entering the data
+  CRUD and Sales have their checks to avoid incorrectly entering the data
 ### Prerequisites

    You need to have Visual Studio Code installed, also see the "requirements" txt to see the required libraries and also chrome to the latest version